-This document is version 2 of the Regulatory Instructions and Guidance (RIGs).
-It will take effect from 1 April 2002.
-In drawing up this version of the RIGs, Ofgem has considered responses to the draft version, which was published in December 2001.
+This document is version 4 of the Regulatory Instructions and Guidance (RIGs).
+This version of the RIGs will take effect on and from 1 April 2004.
+Amendments have been made to Section 3 with respect to the quality of telephone response in accordance with the amendment mechanism set out in Standard Licence Condition 49 of the Electricity Distribution Licence.
+In drawing up this version of the RIGs, Ofgem has considered responses to the draft version, which was published in February 2004.

-Ofgem has made a number of changes to the RIGs to:
+Ofgem has made these changes to the RIGs to: